blackthorne18/oldsite2/work.md

 **Ecoli Learns Suboptimal Acclimatisation (ELSA)** *February 2019 - October 2019*
 <p class='container'>
-- Synthetically modifying Ecoli to grow optimally at 4 degrees Celsius
+<li> Synthetically modifying Ecoli to grow optimally at 4 degrees Celsius</li>
-- Helped manage the Wet Lab experiments by performing Growth Curve experiments to analyse the effect of our Gene of Interest
+<li> Helped manage the Wet Lab experiments by performing Growth Curve experiments to analyse the effect of our Gene of Interest</li>
-- Helped the Outreach and Integrated Human Practices team by talking to people in the industry regarding our product.
+<li> Helped the Outreach and Integrated Human Practices team by talking to people in the industry regarding our product.</li>
-- Silver Medal Winning Project at The Giant Jamboree, iGEM 2019
+<li> Silver Medal Winning Project at The Giant Jamboree, iGEM 2019</li>
 </p>